 Programs for students who are gifted often require a blend of opportunities available both in the school and in the community.
 The more extraordinary the abilities of the student, the more necessary it becomes to expand the options beyond the regular classroom.
-Differentiated curriculum opportunities need to be designed and of Lower Epockhion Generals.
-A minimone of Translation, I Roof Barker Amb Galberine programming needs to be varied and flexible (classroom-based, school-based, district-based).
+Differentiated curriculum opportunities need to be designed and programming needs to be varied and flexible (classroom-based, school-based, district-based).
 Since no single program modification model can provide strategies that will apply to content, process, product, pacing, and learning environment, teachers of gifted students will need to draw from one or more models in order to provide an appropriate educational program that meets the individual needs of the student.
 This should be reflected in the student's IEP.